Hire a Realtor®, Become One, or Look on Your Own? (or maybe all 3!)

 Becoming a Realtor® yourself is only really recommended if you are going to sell properties and make a living at it or make your primary profession purchasing your own investment properties.
 As a Realtor® there are higher standards you have to abide by as a real estate licensee and a lot more disclosures that come into play.
 It’s just much easier to not have to deal with that if you are not making property investment your primary profession.

 Maybe you don’t want to become a Realtor® but because you are going to be buying and selling properties or buying and renting out properties, it could benefit you to sit in a classroom and learn what is or is not legal, what is or is not required.
 You can better understand title insurance, property types, background histories, title searches, etc.

 These days, it’s not hard to do a search for anything you want and that includes Real Estate.
 If you are looking for listings you can start by visiting your local real estate offices’ websites, Realtor.com, MSN, Yahoo, etc.

-Realtor.com is a great resource because the list all real estate listings throughout the whole country, so that’s probably the thorough and accurate.
+Realtor.com is a great resource because the list all real estate listings throughout the whole country, so that’s probably the most thorough and accurate.
 But it only includes listings that are listed by licensed Realtors®, so if you want to go above and beyond, you might want to check out other websites like ForSaleByOwner.com.

 If this is your first investment, you may want to get some expert assistance because you are learning as you go.
 You’ll want to learn from the expert.
 If you choose to look on your own, I would recommend getting some help when you actually go to the closing table to ensure that the property is free and clear of all liens.
 You could use a real estate attorney if you choose not to use a Realtor®.